pedrocaribe/meu_consagrado/README.md

 ```
 # Contributors:

-Thanks to everyone contributing to this project, inclusing those not mentioned here.
+Thanks to everyone contributing to this project, including those not mentioned here.

 I included only contributors and people, who we can thank for their extensive reports to make the project better.